 Sewee Visitor and Environmental Education Center

 The Sewee Visitor and Environmental Education Center is your gateway to the Cape Romain NF and Francis Marion National Forest, showcasing the valuable ecosystems of the forest and refuge.
 Importantly, here you can observe and learn about the critically endangered Red wolf.
-The Center, one of over 40 captive breeding facilities, houses four wolves at their enclosure.
-Two are paired in the front area and can be seen if they are out of the dens.
-The other two wolves live in a back area and are more secluded, but may be seen if they are moving among the trees.
+The Center, one of over 40 captive breeding facilities, currently houses one female wolf at the enclosure.
+A four year old male will arrive in late summer as a companion to the female.

 Activities are offered each month for families, individuals and children and you can enjoy interpretive and environmental education programs that highlight native habitats, wildlife and plants as well as participate in hands-on environmental stewardship programs.
 Be sure to meet our in-house resident reptiles, our native turtles, snakes and young alligator that live in the lab.
 View the Refuge and Forest film in the auditorium and take a walk through the "forest to sea" exhibit hall with interactive exhibits and short videos of threatened and endangered wildlife of the refuge and forest.
 You can find nature guides and games, T-shirts and other items for adults and children, and bottled water in the Nature Store.